-The Assessment Leader attends termly assessment briefings held by the Local Authority, and receives regular updates from HfL, enabling the school to stay abreast of good practice.
+The Assessment Leader attends termly assessment briefings held by the Local Authority, enabling the school to stay abreast of good practice.

 Monitoring and Evaluation

 The Headteacher and SLT are responsible for ensuring this policy is implemented consistently throughout the school.
 This is carried out through: